FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `retries` the number of times the task will be retried if it fails.

 In your team's vault you will find the map `cloudfoundry` containing entries for our Cloud Foundry environments.
+See [default values in vault](/cf-deployment/#default-values-in-vault) for more information about how optional parameters are set to default values.

 Examples
 ```yaml